 Spires and belfries when part of a church, chimneys, cupolas, skylights, parapets or railings, elevator or stair bulkheads, air conditioning units or similar small-scale building elements that are not to be used for human occupancy, and which, in their aggregate coverage, occupy no more than ten percent (10%) of the roof area of the building of which they are an integral architectural or mechanical element.
 Such features shall not detract from the visual appearance of the structure as determined by the Planning Board.
 Special height and other regulations apply to solar collectors installed on a structure.
 See Section 60-H. of this Zoning Law for these regulations.

 Fences, gates and walls up to six feet (6’) in height for solid fences, or eight feet (8’) in height for see-through fences, may be located in required yard areas when in full compliance with the standards provided in this Zoning Law.

-[RF: 50-D.4 Note: Establishes a ridgeline / hilltop building restriction. – already considered, right?(dc)]

 50-E. Distance Between Buildings